Formerly the NICHD BTB for Developmental Disorders

 For access to a database with additional search functions it is necessary to obtain a password by going to the UMB BTB Portal.
 The portal also lists medical records and neuropathology reports that are in compliance with HIPAAA regulations.

-Dr. Sulzer and his colleagues have established that a major difference between the brains of Autism Spectrum Disorder donors and control brains was that the ASD donors showed evidence of less pruning of spines in layer V pyramidal neurons than normal donors and that MTOR was involved in the pruning process.
-This bank supplied 41 frozen and fixed specimens from 25 donors for this research.
+Dr. Sulzer and his colleagues have established that a major difference between the brains of Autism Spectrum Disorder donors and control brains was that the ASD donors showed evidence of less pruning of spines in layer V pyramidal neurons than normal donors.
+The research was based on tissue from 25 donors to this bank.

 “Loss of mTOR-Dependent Macroautophagy Causes Autistic-like Synaptic Pruning Deficits” Tang et al. Neuron 83, 1-13, 2014.